stefano-garzarella/qemu-boot-time/README.md

 of a Linux VM with QEMU.
 Using I/O writes, we can trace events in the firmware and Linux kernel.

-We extended the IO port addresses and values defined in qboot [https://github.com/bonzini/qboot/blob/master/benchmark.h] adding new trace points to trace the kernel boot time.
+We extended the I/O port addresses and values defined in qboot [https://github.com/bonzini/qboot/blob/master/benchmark.h] adding new trace points to trace the kernel boot time.